fabiods/DGBO/README.md

        (input.d12.orig3)

 and dgbo will run from all these starting point.
+In the Li3 example three different starting points are used:

+         2 1 0.2
+         4 0.5 0.1
+         3 0.4 0.1
+and dgbo always go to the global minimum.

 Together with a starting point, dgbo also define the bound interval for the exponents, with an algortitm which depends on the starting point itself.